-This post is in partnership with Silver Spring Foods.
+This post for cheesy spinach, artichoke and bacon horseradish dip is in partnership with Silver Spring Foods.
 All views are my own.

 I’m just going to say it.
-This cheesy spinach, artichoke & bacon horseradish dip really isn’t ‘healthy’.
+This dip really isn’t ‘healthy’.
 But it’s okay to splurge on something rich and delicious.
 I am, and always have been, a sucker for appetizers at parties.

 Many times, I am totally fine with skipping the main entrees and just standing around a table of dips and dippers and just going to town.